 Front brakes almost always cost more than rear brakes.
 The front brake components are larger because they handle the majority of stopping force.
 Front rotors are bigger and heavier, front pads have more friction material, and front calipers are larger.

-Front brake pad and rotor replacement typically costs $50 to $100 more per axle than the same repair on the rear.
+Front brake pad and rotor replacement typically costs more per axle than the same repair on the rear due to the larger components.
 However, both axles use the same basic process, so the labor cost is similar.

 Many vehicles also have drum brakes on the rear instead of disc brakes.
-Drum brake service — replacing the shoes and resurfacing or replacing the drums — is generally less expensive than disc brake service at $150 to $300 per axle.
+Drum brake service — replacing the shoes and resurfacing or replacing the drums — is generally less expensive than disc brake service.

 Brake Repair vs Brake Replacement: What Is the Difference?